Value-added tax (VAT)

-Non-resident legal entities providing services through electronic networks to Moldovan resident individuals or through which payment for services is made, will be required to follow a simplified registration procedure within the electronic system of the State Tax Service.
-Subsequently, they will calculate, report and pay by the 25th of the month following each quarter, the related VAT amounts.
+Starting 1 April 2020, non-resident legal entities providing services through electronic networks to Moldovan resident individuals or through which payment for services is made, are required to follow a simplified registration procedure within the electronic system of the State Tax Service.
+Subsequently, they are required to calculate, report and pay by the 25th of the month following each quarter, the related VAT amounts.

 Generally, taxpayers are required to issue VAT invoices for the performed supplies, as well as to keep detailed records of their acquisitions and supplies in the correspondent VAT ledgers, according to a set of specific rules.